madgik/exareme2/README.md

 # Exareme2
+<b>Important note</b>
+This branch is build on top of the postgres branch.
+It contains some clean up of the code and removal of redudant steps.
+All the algorithms are considered to be iterative, and the dataflow definition has been moved to the algorithm.py file.
+The way this has been done for now is the worst (using regular expressions to parse the dataflow).
+Python's parser module is much much more appropriate to do this job correcty, but it also requires more time.
+The idea behind this is to describe the dataflow in the algorithms file without having to deal with the system's internals.
+The system then (file run_algorithm.py, function dataflow) reads the dataflow that has been defined by the algorithm's developer and replaces the calls to local and global steps with the appropriate calls that actually submit these jobs and handle the database connections and the concurrency.

 <b>Installation</b>
 1) Python3 with numpy should be installed in all federation nodes.
 The mserver runs with Python 3.7 or newer.
 It does not run with python3 versions older than 3.7.